Generative Modelling of L\'evy Area for High Order SDE Simulation: Characteristic Function and Joint Moments

-Here we briefly complete the definition of the joint characteristic function and L\'evy area found in \cref{main_theorem_into}, and also provide a proof of \cref{prop:moments}.
-Part of the proof of the second result comes as a corollary of the form of the characteristic function found in \cref{main_theorem_into} and \cref{lem_antisym_matrix_decomposition}. \begin{lemma}[Decomposition of anti-symmetric matrix] For any $d \times d$ anti-symmetric real-valued matrix $\Lambda$, let $(\pm \eta_{1}i,\dots, \pm \eta_{d_1}i)$ be the set of non-zero conjugate eigenvalue pairs of $\Lambda$ with $\eta_i > 0$ and $\eta_1\geq,\dots, \geq \eta_{d_1}$.
+\begin{proof} The result was first proved in \cite{Helmes1983levy} using a probabilistic approach.
+Recently, \cite{Jiajie2023levy} proposed a rough paths approach. \end{proof} \begin{lemma}[Decomposition of anti-symmetric matrix] For any $d \times d$ anti-symmetric real-valued matrix $\Lambda$, let $(\pm \eta_{1}i,\dots, \pm \eta_{d_1}i)$ be the set of non-zero conjugate eigenvalue pairs of $\Lambda$ with $\eta_i > 0$ and $\eta_1\geq,\dots, \geq \eta_{d_1}$.
 Let $d_0 = d-2d_1$ be the algebraic multiplicity of the eigenvalue 0 of $\Lambda$ (if $\Lambda$ does not have zero eigenvalues, then $d_0=0$).
 Then there exists an orthogonal matrix $R$, such that the following decomposition of $\Lambda$ holds:

 where $\Sigma$ is in the form that

 where $\Sigma_0$ is the block diagonal matrix with all non-zero $\eta_i$. \end{lemma}